NaviTrace: Evaluating Embodied Navigation of Vision-Language Models: LIMITATIONS

 \section{LIMITATIONS}

 \method has several key limitations.
-The dataset is geographically concentrated in \anontext{Switzerland}{Country 1}, which may limit generalizability to other regions with different infrastructure and navigation norms.
+The dataset is geographically concentrated in Switzerland, which may limit generalizability to other regions with different infrastructure and navigation norms.
 The benchmark is restricted to single-image scenarios, preventing evaluation of temporal reasoning and multi-step planning required in dynamic environments.
 The current embodiment selection is limited to ground vehicles and excludes aerial drones.
 Additionally, our semantic scoring function relies on automated segmentation models that may introduce systematic evaluation biases.

 While annotating traces has proven to be easy and efficient, the proposed scoring function---although shown to align effectively with human preferences and sufficient for evaluating VLM navigation capabilities---may still fail to capture more nuanced aspects of human preferences.
 For instance, while multiple ground-truth traces can capture ambiguities, they constrain the score function to recognize only specific points as goals rather than broader targets such as an entire doorway.
+Furthermore, it is not possible to take into account whether a trace works for precisely defined robot dimensions.